 NORWALK, Conn., Jan.
-15, 2021 (SEND2PRESS NEWSWIRE) — Choyce Peterson, Inc. (www.choycepeterson.com), a full service commercial real estate brokerage firm with a specialization in tenant representation, announced the release of its 22nd semi-annual Lower Fairfield County Office Space Availability Poster.
-While 2020 started with a high availability rate, it was widely expected that there would be a significant amount of available office space added to the market.
-This report shows otherwise as there was only a 2.0 percentage point increase in total availability, from 27.8% at Year-End 2019 to 29.8% at Year-End 2020.
+18, 2022 (SEND2PRESS NEWSWIRE) — Choyce Peterson, Inc. (www.choycepeterson.com), a full service commercial real estate brokerage firm with a specialization in tenant representation, announced the release of its 24th semi-annual Lower Fairfield County Office Space Availability Poster.

-The full-size poster depicts silhouettes of 96 buildings with a total inventory of 18.2 million square feet and tracks changes in office space availability from Year-End 2019 to Year-End 2020 in larger, primarily multi-tenanted Class A office buildings in Stamford, Norwalk, Greenwich, and Westport.
+The full-size poster depicts silhouettes of 96 buildings with a total inventory of 18.2 million square feet (sf) and tracks changes in office space availability from Year-End 2020 to Year-End 2021 in larger, primarily multi-tenanted Class A office buildings in Stamford, Norwalk, Greenwich, and Westport.
 The unique study illustrates the absorption and give back of direct and sublease space, as well as overall availability statistics.

-The following refers to the poster’s “availability rate” at Year End 2019 vs. Year End 2020 in each market surveyed:
+The following refers to the poster’s “availability rate” at Year End 2020 vs. Year-End 2021 in each market surveyed:

 To order a copy of Choyce Peterson’s comparative Silhouette Poster, please call 203-356-9600 or email email@example.com.